Our team

 Hamish McKenzie

 Originally Hamish worked as a teacher, particularly in rural and remote schools, before moving into the child protection space.
 Whether in schools or with the Department for Child Protection, Hamish has a strong relational work focus and firmly believes it is through forming meaningful and consistent relationships that positive outcomes can be achieved for young people.
-When not working, Hamish can be found hanging out with his daughter, who has him wrapped around her little finger, bike riding and spending time at the beach surfing.
+When not working, Hamish can be found hanging out with his daughters, who have him wrapped around their little fingers, bike riding and spending time at the beach surfing.
 In between all this, Hamish has a soft spot for his pets – even if that only consists of one moody cat and four chickens!

 Read more about Hamish